ordina-jworks/ordina-jworks.github.io/_posts/2024-01-16-yannick-horrix-opentofu.md

 In this article we'll delve into a comparative analysis of OpenTofu and Terraform, exploring the impact of the license change, to help you make an informed decision when choosing the right tool for your infrastructure needs.

 # A Comparative Analysis: OpenTofu vs. Terraform
-## Licensing and pricing

-Both Terraform and OpenTofu are open-source tools, providing free usage.

-As said, OpenTofu uses the Mozilla Public License (MPL), which allows developers to freely use, modify, and distribute software for both commercial and non-commercial use.

-Terraform has now shifted to the Business Source License (BUSL).
-This also permits free use of source code, including commercial use, except when it’s used to provide an offering that competes with HashiCorp.

-An example of this could be running Terraform in a hosted way in CI/CD and offering this as a production service.

-So while, Terraform remains free to use in your projects, there is a problem when providing a service that incorporates the software.

-In terms of pricing, while both are free to use, Terraform does offer multiple paid services with Terraform Cloud, a platform managing Terraform code, availaible as a hosted service.
-Additionally, organizations with advanced security and compliance needs can purchase Terraform Enterprise.
-This is a self-hosted distribution of Terraform Cloud which offers a private instance that includes the advanced features available in Terraform Cloud.

 ## Features